-- Shang Properties Realty Corporation ("SPRC") is the developer of The Shang Grand Tower Project (TSGT), located in Makati City, The St. Francis Shangri-La Place Project (TSFSP) and the One Shangri-La Place Project (OSP), both located in Mandaluyong City. - Shang Property Developers, Inc. ("SPDI") is the developer of Shang Salcedo Place Project (SSP), located in Makati City. - The Rise Development Company Inc. ("TRDCI") is the developer of The Rise Makati Project, located in Makati City. - Shang Wack Wack Properties, Inc. ("SWWPI") is the developer of Shang Residences at Wack Wack Project, located in Mandaluyong City. - SPI Property Holdings, Inc. ("SPI-PHI"), is the developer of Laya project in Pasig City. - SPI Land Development, Inc. ("SPI-LDI") is the developer of Shang Summit located in Quezon City.
+- Shang Properties Realty Corporation ("SPRC") is the developer of The Shang Grand Tower (TSGT), located in Makati City, The St. Francis Shangri-La Place (TSFSP) and the One Shangri-La Place (OSP), both located in Mandaluyong City and Shang Bauhinia Residences located in Cebu City. - Shang Property Developers, Inc. ("SPDI") is the developer of Shang Salcedo Place (SSP), located in Makati City. - The Rise Development Company Inc. ("TRDCI") is the developer of The Rise Makat, located in Makati City. - Shang Wack Wack Properties, Inc. ("SWWPI") is the developer of Shang Residences at Wack Wack, located in Mandaluyong City. - SPI Property Holdings, Inc. ("SPI-PHI"), is the developer of Laya by Shang Properties in Pasig City. - SPI Land Development, Inc. ("SPI-LDI") is the developer of Shang Summit in Quezon City.

-(b) Hotel operation
+(b) Hotel operations

-This business segment pertains to the operations of Shangri-La at the Fort's hotel and residences.
-Shang Global City Properties, Inc. ("SGCPI") is the developer of Shangri-La at the Fort Project, located in Taguig City.
+This business segment pertains to the operations of Shangri-La the Fort's hotel and residences.
+Shang Global City Properties, Inc. ("SGCPI") is the developer of Shangri-La the Fort, Manila, located in Taguig City.
 SGCPI's hotel and restaurant operations started commercial operations on March 1, 2016.